SAP2Moose/SAP2Moose/README.md

-<code>This project is actively maintained and used (28 September 2021).
+<code>This project is actively maintained and used (08 November 2022).
 Please open an issue to get support :-)</code>

 # Installation to analyze applications